 alamarBlue has a proven track record as an indicator of cell health and its nontoxic nature permits long-term exposure of cells without negative impact; cells grown in the presence of alamarBlue were found to produce similar numbers of viable cells as control cells, as determined by flow cytometric analysis of CD44, CD45RB, and CD4 antigens.

-Using alamarBlue HS is very easy (Figure 3).
-Simply add alamarBlue HS mix-and-read solution to your cells, incubate for 1–4 hours, and read the fluorescence or absorbance.
-The amount of fluorescence or absorbance is proportional to the number of living cells and corresponds to the cells metabolic activity.
-Damaged and nonviable cells have lower innate metabolic activity and thus generate a proportionally lower signal than healthy cells.
+alamarBlue HS and alamarBlue cell viability reagents are easy add-and-read assays (Figure 3).
+Simply add alamarBlue HS or alamarBlue to your cells, incubate for 1–4 hours, and read the fluorescence or absorbance.
+The amount of fluorescence or absorbance is proportional to the number of living cells and corresponds to the cell’s metabolic activity.
+Damaged and non-viable cells have lower innate metabolic activity and thus generate a proportionally lower signal than healthy cells.

-alamarBlue HS is compatible with multiple instrument platforms.
-After incubation with alamarBlue HS, your samples can readily be measured on fluorescence and absorbance instrumentation.
-For fluorescence, simply set up your plate reader or fluorescence spectrophotometer using 560/590 nm (ex/em) filter settings.
-Alternatively, the absorbance of alamarBlue HS can be read on a UV-Vis spectrophotometer at 570 nm.
+alamarBlue assays are compatible with multiple instrument platforms.
+After incubation with alamarBlue HS or alamarBlue, your samples can readily be measured on fluorescence and absorbance instrumentation.
+For fluorescence, simply set up your plate reader or fluorescence spectrophotometer using 560/590 nm (excitation/emission) filter settings.
+Alternatively, the absorbance of alamarBlue HS and alamarBlue can be read on a UV-Vis spectrophotometer at 570 nm.

 Finally, analyze results by plotting fluorescence intensity (or absorbance) versus compound concentration.
 While results are linear and quantitative for both fluorescence and absorbance, fluorescence readings provide higher sensitivity.

 Figure 4.
 Significantly lower background fluorescence observed when comparing alamarBlue HS vs alamarBlue.
-The highly-purified resazurin used for the alamarBlue HS formulation results in a cell viability reagent displaying a background fluorescence reduction in suspension (Ramos), primary cells (HCASMC) and adherent (U2OS) cells.
+The purified resazurin used for the alamarBlue HS formulation results in a cell viability reagent displaying a background fluorescence reduction in suspension (Ramos), primary cells (HCASMC), and adherent (U2OS) cells.

 Figure 5.
 Performance improvement in signal to background ratio with alamarBlue HS as compared to alamarBlue.
-Improved cell viability signal to background ratios were displayed with HCASMC (primary cells), Ramos (suspension cells) and U2OS (adherent cells) when using the alamarBlue HS cell viability reagent which contains highly-purified resazurin as compared to the standard alamarBlue formulation.
+Improved cell viability signal to background ratios were displayed with HCASMC (primary cells), Ramos (suspension cells), and U2OS (adherent cells) when using the alamarBlue HS cell viability reagent which contains purified resazurin as compared to the standard alamarBlue formulation.